 France’s Marine Le Pen and the Netherlands’ Geert Wilders were both elated when the Republican prevailed earlier this month.
 If he could upend expectations and vanquish the liberal establishment, surely they might stand a chance in their respective elections next year?

 But how do they imagine that a Trump Administration will advance their national interests?

 Trump has shown little appreciation of NATO, no interest in the Transatlantic Trade and Investment Partnership and only derision for the EU.

 Granted, Le Pen and Wilders share some of his self-destructive protectionism.
 But even they must understand the value of the transatlantic security partnership.

 If Trump scales back America’s presence in the Persian Gulf, do they believe that would enhance European energy security?

 If Trump withdraws from West Africa, do they think that would make the job of Dutch and French peacekeepers there easier?
-Do they not expect it would have an effect on human trafficking across the Mediterranean?
+Do they not expect it would have an effect on migration flows across the Mediterranean?

-If Trump goes behind Europe’s back and does a deal with Russia, do they think Vladimir Putin will be satisfied with what he has.
-Do they not think he might press on and see if he can not only break NATO but the EU as well?
+If Trump goes behind Europe’s back and does a deal with Russia, do they think Vladimir Putin will be satisfied with what he has?
+Do they not believe he might press on and see if he can not only break NATO but the EU as well?

 Nowhere is that last question more pertinent than in Central Europe, where people haven’t forgotten half a century of Russian domination.